 The law of multiplication II

-Be blessed on this wonderful day that the Lord created for us to praise His marvellous Name!
+Be blessed on this wonderful day that the Lord created for us to praise His marvelous Name!
 I pray for this word today not only to inspire you, but also to motivate you for action that would change the whole course of your life.For several days we have been talking about the power and potential hidden in a small seed.
-Yesterday we viewed the parable of Jesus about growing of seed.
-Jesus said that after the scattering of seed there will be harvest.
-If we sow the seed into good ground then this seed will bring harvest.
+Yesterday we viewed the parable of Jesus about the growing of seed.
+Jesus said that after the scattering of seed there will be a harvest.
+If we sow the seed into good ground, then this seed will bring a harvest.
 We also talked about growth and multiplication being a process and not an event.
-If we want to see increase in our lives, we cannot look for short cuts.
+If we want to see increase in our lives, we cannot look for shortcuts.
 This process involves both man’s part and God’s part.
-Man’s part implies sowing of the seed.
-Seed is given to us not for having and eating; it is given for sowing.
+Man’s part implies the sowing of the seed.
+Seed is given to us not for keeping and eating; it is given for sowing.
 Besides, we need to take care of the sown seed just like a farmer does.
-And then God will do His part, – He will make the seed grow.
+And then God will do His part – He will make the seed grow.

 “I planted, Apollos watered, but God gave the increase.
 So then neither he who plants is anything, nor he who waters, but God who gives the increase.
 Now he who plants and he who waters are one, and each one will receive his own reward according to his own labour” (1 Corinthians, 3:6-8).